Corey Bailey

 smaller reels.

-or wastebasket to catch the tape as you un-spool it.
-If you do have to mount the
+bucket or wastebasket to catch the tape as you un-spool it.
+If you do have to

-reel on your tape deck, you can use the other reel to take up the slack.
-When I
+mount the reel on your tape deck, you can use the other reel to take up the

-check audio tape reels on a tape deck, I will thread the tape directly from one
+slack.
+When I check audio tape reels on a tape deck, I will thread the tape

-reel to the other, avoiding the rest of the transport entirely and use both hands to
+directly from one reel to the other, avoiding the rest of the transport entirely.

 Know that sometimes layer-to-layer adhesion won’t rear it’s ugly head until you

-occurs on reels with smaller center hubs (5” Reels, 7” Reels, etc.) which is why
+often occurs on reels with smaller center hubs (5” Reels, 7” Reels, etc.).
+This is

-you need to pay attention to how the tape comes off of the supply reel until the
+why you need to pay attention to how the tape comes off of the supply reel until

 If, you suspect that layer-to-layer adhesion is present, STOP and consult a

 professional.
-Solving the layer-to-layer adhesion can be tricky and remediation is
+Solving layer-to-layer adhesion can be tricky and remediation is

 best done by someone who knows how to deal with the problem.
 Often, baking